dell/csm-docs/content/docs/concepts/csidriver/features/powerflex.md

 }"
 ```

-4. Add Microsoft Azure/Keycloak Identity provider as the service
+4. Add Microsoft Azure/Keycloak/Okta Identity provider as the service

-It registers an external identity provider (Azure/Keycloak) with PowerFlex using OpenID Connect (OIDC).
-This allows PowerFlex users to authenticate through Azure/Keycloak instead of local credentials.
+It registers an external identity provider (Azure/Keycloak/Okta) with PowerFlex using OpenID Connect (OIDC).
+This allows PowerFlex users to authenticate through Azure/Keycloak/Okta instead of local credentials.

 >Note:
-CLIENT_ID - Client id of Microsoft Azure/Keycloak
+CLIENT_ID - Client id of Microsoft Azure/Keycloak/Okta
-CLIENT_SECRET - Client secret of Microsoft Azure/Keycloak
+CLIENT_SECRET - Client secret of Microsoft Azure/Keycloak/Okta
 For Azure,
 IDP_METADATA_URL - `https://login.microsoftonline.com/<Tenant_id>/v2.0/.well-known/openid-configuration` where the tenant id is Azure Active Directory tenant the identity provider belongs to.
 For Keycloak,
 IDP_METADATA_URL - `https://<keycloak_ip>/auth/realms/<realm_name>/.well-known/openid-configuration` where the realm name is the name of the realm where the application is created
+For Okta,
+IDP_METADATA_URL = `https://<okta-domain-name>.okta.com/oauth2/default/.well-known/openid-configuration` where the okta domain name is the name of the okta domain where the application is created.

 ``` bash
 curl -kvvL --request POST \